Server-side programs

 parser.add_argument(”–vcrtrace”, action=vcrtrace())

-If this flag is set to a TRACEFILE that does not exist yet, it will be created and all requests the program sends and their corresponding answers will be recorded in said file.
-If the file already exists, no requests are sent to the server, but the responses will be replayed from the tracefile.
+If this flag is set to a TRACEFILE, the file will be created and all requests the program sends and their corresponding answers will be recorded in said file.
+If the file already exists, responses will be replayed from the tracefile.
+Note that if the program makes requests not covered by the tracefile, those requests will be sent to the server and appended to the tracefile.
+TRACEFILE must be a file path within the directory ~/tmp/check_mk/debug.
+Note that this feature is for debugging purposes only and might change in the future.

 The destination attribute will be set to True if the option was specified, the provided default otherwise.